Sandeep Sharma

-Sandeep Sharma (born 18 May 1993) is an Indian cricketer who plays domestic cricket for Chandigarh.
+Sandeep Sharma (born 18 May 1993) is an Indian cricketer who plays domestic cricket for Chandigarh and the Rajasthan Royals in the IPL.
 He is a right-arm medium pace bowler.
-Sharma has represented India at two Under-19 World Cups - 2010 and 2012.
-He was a part Under-19 team that won Under-19 World Cup in 2012.
-He was signed up by Kings XI Punjab in 2013.
+Sharma has represented India at two Under-19 World Cups – 2010 and 2012.
+He was a key member of the Indian under-19 team which emerged as winners of the 2012 Under-19 Cricket World Cup.
+He was signed up by Kings XI Punjab in 2013 following his bowling performances at the 2012 Under-19 World Cup.
+He has built a reputation for bowling yorkers and for his ability to swing the ball.
+His bowling style is often compared to that of another former Indian bowler Praveen Kumar.
+Sandeep Sharma has showcased his consistency and effectiveness as a bowler throughout the years in IPL and is often considered as underrated despite his performances.